HathorNetwork/rfcs/text/0000-p2p-sync.md

 In this step we iterate until we have downloaded all transactions until the latest timestamp.
 In each iteration we send a GET-NEXT command to get the hashes of the requested timestamp and offset.
 After receiving these hashes, we check which one of them the node still don't have and send a request to download them.

 This request is made to a download coordinator, who will send a GET-DATA command only one time, replying a deferred that will be resolved when the corresponding DATA command arrives.
 This prevents from sending a GET-DATA command to all connected peers to transaction.

+#### Download coordinator

+During the sync stage, when we are downloading unsynced transactions, we might request the same data for more than one connected peer, what ends up flooding the network with repeated and unecessary messages.
+To solve this problem we've created a download coordinator, which is responsible to receive the requests and avoid sending a duplicate message.

+When the coordinator receives a new request, it checkes wether this transaction was already requested and, in case it was, it saves the connection that requested it to return the data after the download is concluded.

+A downloaded transaction must be propagated to the network only after all its parents, however a request for a parent data might arrive later and we need to wait for it.
+To handle this situation, the downloader has two deques to control the order and a sliding window to control the download flow.

+The first deque holds the transactions that still need to be downloaded (`waiting_deque`) and the second one the transactions that are being downloaded (`downloading_deque`).
+The sliding window size is the maximum simultaneous downloads allowed.
+This proccess is similar to the one used for the [TCP Protocol][1]

+##### Example

+__Step 1__

+Both deques are empty and the following requests arrive: connection C1 requests tx1, tx2 and tx3 and connection C2 requests tx1.

+*Waiting deque:* [tx1, tx2, tx3]

+*Downloading deque:* []

+When the second tx1 request arrives it won't be added again into the waiting_deque, we just save which connection requested to return the data later to it.

+__Step 2__

+Remove the element from the beginning in the waiting deque and add in the end in the downloading deque, so we keep the same order.

+*Waiting deque:* [tx2, tx3]

+*Downloading deque:* [tx1]

+We start downloading tx1.

+__Step 3__

+The tx1 download finishes and, since it's the first element of the downloading_deque, we don't need to wait for any other download to finish.
+So we remove it from the deque, propagate to the network and return it to C1 and C2.
+Then we remove tx2 from the waiting_deque and add to the downloading_deque.

+*Waiting deque:* [tx3]

+*Downloading deque:* [tx2]

+We start downloading tx2.

+__Step 4__

+The window size is bigger than 1, so we can start another download while we are still waiting for tx2 to finish.

+*Waiting deque:* []

+*Downloading deque:* [tx2, tx3]

+We start downloading tx3.

+__Step 5__

+The tx3 download finishes but it's not the first element in the downloading_queue, so we need to wait for tx2 to finish before propagating tx3 to the network.

+__Step 6__

+Download of tx2 finishes, so we propagate tx2 and tx3 to the network and return both to C1.

+##### Error handling

+When sending a request for data to a peer we might have some errors.
+The peer might not have the requested transaction (we receive back a NOT-FOUND message) or the request could also takes more time than the timeout.
+In this case, when we have more than one connection waiting for a transaction that had an error, we start a new download for the same transaction to a different peer.

 ---